 Becky and Alex Johnk started their adventure into farming on their own in 2013 with a few pigs and a couple dairy cows.
 They quickly realized they needed a niche and got into the Berkshire breed of pigs due to their excellent meat quality.

 In 2015 they purchased their property in the northern Catskills.
-Originally, they planned to start a micro dairy, but Becky’s diagnosis of Ankylosing Spondylitis changed their goal.
+Originally, they planned to start a micro dairy, but Becky’s diagnosis of Chordoma changed their goal.
 Their farm has undergone several transformations to get to the point it is at today.
 Part of owning a farm is figuring out what does and does not work.
 Currently they have a growing beef herd, a breeding herd of Berkshire sows, and a registered herd of Pygmy goats, and make all their own hay.

 The Johnks continue to focus on improving their genetics and land.
 The land is our